Coral Central

 While the hard corals are the reef builders, it is the soft corals that enliven reefs in waves of undulating color.
 While hard corals extrude a calcium carbonate skeleton, soft corals are supported by a skeleton consisting of siliceous spicules.
 This allows them to grow outward into fan-like shapes with large surface areas.
 Whereas hard corals are limited in where they can grow by light levels, soft corals feed on organic matter suspended in the water column.
 When the currents are running, soft corals swell and their polyps begin to trap suspended particles.
 As a result, they thrive in areas of higher current, can tolerate greater turbidity within the water, and don’t require abundant sunlight.
 This is why you will often find huge sea fans, long whips of wire coral and tree-like growths of black coral as you drop deeper on the reefs.

-Each species of hard and soft coral has its own preferred environmental conditions, and since Wakatobi has many different microhabitats it has a correspondingly high diversity of corals.
+Since Wakatobi has many different microhabitats it has a correspondingly high diversity of corals.
 Here is just a sampling of what you will find on some of the area’s favorite dive sites.

 Between the house reef drop-off and the beach lies a vast ecosystem of turtle grass and isolated coral heads, and the sheer wall face is covered with a colorful array of hard and soft corals.
 Photo by Walt Stearns